Blog

 AA: Acceptable compliance.

-AA compliance is the accepted standard that designers and developers can meet to ensure a usable experience for all users and meet various regulatory standards (i.e. Section 508).
+AA compliance is the accepted standard that designers and developers can meet.
 Some of the basic requirements include:

 AAA: Optimal compliance.